 Applications are due within two weeks of registration, along with your other camp paperwork.
 Please do not submit scholarship applications until your child has been accepted into camp.

 In addition to scholarships, we are happy to provide lunch and snacks for your child per request, thanks to a partnership with the Upper Susitna Food Pantry.

 Tuition for each camp group is $250.
 Full and partial scholarships are available.

 The cancellation and refund policy is as follows:

 3 weeks before camp- 50% refund

 2 weeks before camp- No refund

 Talkeetna Discovery Camp runs Monday through Friday.
 Each day, parents and guardians will drop campers off at DEC’s Talkeetna Campus (unless otherwise noted) at 9:00 am ready for a full day of adventure (and ready for the elements).
 During the day, kids will hike, explore, and learn about Denali, the Upper Mat-Su Valley, and their community.
-Campers are picked up by parents and guardians at 3:00 pm.
+Parents and guardians pick up campers at 3:00 pm.